Spin-Charge induced spontaneous scalarization of Kerr-Newman black holes: Introduction

-Here, the coupling function $f(\phi)$ is important to control a nonminimal coupling of scalar $\phi$ to Maxwell term $F_{\mu\nu}F^{\mu\nu}\equiv F^2$.
-We prefer the Maxwell coupling to scalar than the GB coupling in the KN black hole background.
+Here, the coupling function $f(\phi)$ is important to control a nonminimal coupling of scalar $\phi$ to Maxwell term $F_{\mu\nu}F^{\mu\nu}\equiv F^2$ with $F_{\mu\nu}=\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$.
 We will probe the tachyonic instability of KN black holes by adopting hyperboloidal foliation method.
 In this case, we do not need to worry about the sophisticated outer boundary problem \cite{Zenginoglu:2011zz,Thuestad:2017ngu}, since the ingoing (outgoing) boundary condition at the horizon (infinity) to solve the linearized scalar equation will be satisfied automatically.

 We organize the present work as follows.
 In Sec.~\ref{2s}, we revisit briefly the linearized scalar equation in the EMS theory.
-Then, we study the spin-charge induced scalarization of KN black hole in Sec.~\ref{3s}.
+Then, we study the spin-charge induced scalarization of KN black holes in Sec.~\ref{3s}.
 The Sec.~\ref{4s} is devoted to contributing to conclusions and discussions.